 Fieldwork off campus in applied psychology.
 This experience must be arranged and coordinated through the host agency involved and a supervising faculty member in psychology.
 Students should make arrangements well in advance of the semester in which the work is to be done.
-Graded S/U. Prerequisite: PSY 111, 12 additional credit hours in Psychology, and a proposal copied to the program chair describing the work to be undertaken.
-Offered: Fall, Spring, and/or Summer.
-Fulfills: Elective option for psychology major, Option for art therapy major.
+Graded S/U. Prerequisite: PSY 111, 12 additional credit hours in psychology, and a proposal copied to the program chair describing the work to be undertaken.
+Offered fall or spring, according to demand.
+Fulfills elective option for psychology major.